cube-js/cube/docs/content/Configuration/Reference/@cubejs-backend-server-core.md

 [Learn more](https://github.com/cube-js/cube.js/blob/master/DEPRECATION.md#embedding-cubejs-within-express).
 </WarningBox>

 ## API Reference

 ### <--{"id" : "API Reference"}--> CubejsServerCore.create(options)

-`CubejsServerCore.create` is an entry point for a Cube.js server application.
+`CubejsServerCore.create` is an entry point for a Cube server application.
 It creates an instance of `CubejsServerCore`, which could be embedded for example into Express application.